Chris Conley (musician): Solo touring

-While there are no plans for any solo recordings, Conley and David Soloway have toured throughout the USA, playing acoustic versions of Saves the Day songs.
+While there are no plans for any solo recordings, Conley and David Soloway have toured throughout the US, playing acoustic versions of Saves the Day songs.
 Conley, and an army of committed fans recently have posted performances via the band's website, the band's official YouTube account and elsewhere on the YouTube site.
 Conley also finished up a solo three week acoustic tour with Matt Pryor of The Get Up Kids.
 Beginning in 2009, Conley joined fellow front men Dustin Kensrue of Thrice, Matt Pryor and Anthony Raneri from the band Bayside to form the Where's The Band? tour, where each play acoustic renditions of fan favorites.
 On December 1, 2010, Conley announced he would be opening as a solo act for Dashboard Confessional, on the West Coast end of the "swiss army romance tour" In January.
 This is Following his East Coast touring on the "Where's the band?
 Tour" in December.